 Another thing to ensure is that the bank verbiage for the bank pre-advice communication irrevocably compels the seller’s bank to post the performance bond after the buyer has placed the SBLC.
 This way, it would be impossible for the seller to try and play a smart one by refusing to post a performance bond, since the power to post the performance bond has been removed from his or her hands, and has instead been transferred to the bank, whose sole obligation at this point is to act as stated on the verbiage.

 Any affirmative response from the crude oil seller’s fiduciary account to the pre-advice would irrevocably ensure that after you have placed a financial instrument, the seller’s bank will have absolutely no choice but to post a 2% performance bond.
 Even the seller at this point would be unable to stop it from happening.

 Making the SBLC to only become operative after the seller has posted a performance bond will ensure that if you place the financial instrument and for whatever reason, the seller won’t post a performance bond, they won’t be able to discount or use the SBLC for anything.

 Some other sellers who offer upfront performance bonds will mention that the bond becomes null and void as soon as they send the cargo documents via a bank to bank communication.
 If you get such an offer, MOVE ON AND DON’T LOOK BACK!

 What this means for you the buyer is that the moment the documents are sent, anything that goes wrong on the seller’s part cannot be penalised.
 So if the cargo never arrives, you don’t get to claim the performance bond, and if any other thing happens, you’ve lost out.

-With the bank charges for an SBLC of a $100 million dollar transaction costing anywhere from $250,000 to over $1,000,000, you must always ensure that the performance bond remains valid till after a successful QnQ at the Port of Discharge.
+With the bank charges for an SBLC of a $100 million dollar transaction costing anywhere from $150,000, you must always ensure that the performance bond remains valid till after a successful QnQ at the Port of Discharge.

 7).
 Commission Issues: